RedReaper420/reversible-image-censorship-tool/README.md

 2. Run `main.py`
 3. Enter 2
 4. Enter the number of censored regions you're going to input
-5. Enter (specified by you number of times) 4 numbers separated with space: X position, Y position, X size, Y size
+5. Enter (specified by you amount of times) 4 numbers separated with space: X position, Y position, X size, Y size
 6. Enter a combination of three 1s and 0s separated with space to determine which methods to use
 7. A `censored.png` image will appear in the same directory